peterlee123hi/personal-blog/src/content/thoughts/good-resumes-are-short.md

 - MIT, Quant @ Jane Street, Hardcore 1st Author ML Research Paper, Undergrad TA for Optimization Theory
 - Mark Zuckerberg: CEO and Co-founder of Facebook

 In tech, these are the crowning achievements.
-Of course, there are lesser counterparts for each one that are still valuable.
+There are lesser counterparts for each one that are still valuable.
 But if you have a few strong achievements, it's better to remove the filler.
 - IMO or IOI or Putnam or ACM-ICPC World Finals
 - Publishing a 1st author research paper at a tier 1 conference (NeurIPS, ICML, ICLR, CVPR)
 - Building an open-source project with real traction (AI/ML/data or highly technical domain)